 For men, this model runs true to size.
 If you regularly fall between sizes (for example - sometimes a M-9, sometimes a M-9.5) we recommend you order the larger of the two sizes.

 For men or women,

-- WIDTH: Our shoes run narrow to average in terms of width.
+- WIDTH: Our shoes run narrow.
 If you typically search out and purchase footwear that has a WIDE fit, we're probably not the best shoe for you.

 Fitting is personal.
 That's why we offer free shipping and returns to make sure you get the size that works best for you.

 Gender differences on important anatomical features do exist, so we do not offer unisex sizing.
 Our men's and women's shoes are built on unique forms to accommodate those differences.

 For a given length or size, the women's shoes will fit slightly narrower and with a smaller instep height in comparison to men's.